Your money-making expert. Financial journalist, TV and radio personality.

 ASOS stocks premium brands like Chloe, McQ by Alexander McQueen, independent designers, plus all your favourite high street brands like Miss Sixty, Morgan and Oasis.
 Go to the clearance section for mega savings here.

 It offers the Warehouse clothing lines at reduced prices.
 Go there now for fantastic savings on coats and jackets and get ready for winter for less.
-The accessories are also ultra cheap – at the moment you can get funky belts for just £3 and a pair of animal print sunglasses for £1!
+The accessories are also ultra cheap too.

-Forget what you used to think about Peacocks – more and more magazines are featuring their lines – and with fantastically low prices you really should check out the online store.
-Go to the sale section for mega bargains.
-Peacocks also has a Just Arrived section for trendier items.
+Forget what you used to think about Peacocks, more and more magazines are featuring their lines – and with fantastically low prices you really should check out the online store.
+Go to the sale section for excellent bargains.

 There are now more than 50 outlets around the country.
 Go to their website to see a map of the 24 biggest outlets.

-Find all the second-hand shops near you here – just click on your region and it will bring up a list of shops near you.
-Visit the Time Out website for the top 20 second-hand/thrift stores in London.
+Find all the second-hand shops near you here, just click on your region and it will bring up a list of shops near you.

 Adding funky accessories to an old outfit can have such an impact: